 Fushimi Castle

 History of Fushimi Castle

-It was built by the famous politician and military leader Toyotomi Hideyoshi, demonstrating his wealth and power.
-The residence was intended for negotiations with representatives of China and was subsequently supposed to pass to Hideeri, the son of Toyotomi.
-30 thousand people were involved in the construction.
+It was built by the famous politician and military commander Toyotomi Hideyoshi, demonstrating his wealth and power.
+The residence was intended for negotiations with representatives of China and was subsequently to be transferred to Hideyori, Toyotomi's son.
+30,000 people were involved in the construction.
 It lasted for two years.
-A year after the start, an earthquake occurred, and Fushimi Castle had to be almost completely rebuilt.
-During the construction period, the course of the Uji River was changed so that through it and the Yodo River from the fortress one could easily get to the Inland Sea of Japan.
+A year after the start, an earthquake struck, and Fushimi Castle almost completely had to be rebuilt.
+During the construction period, the course of the Uji River was changed so that it and the Yodo River could easily get from the fortress to the Inland Sea of Japan.

-In 1600, when Toyotomi died, the castle was captured after a siege by supporters of Tokugawa Ieyasu.
-As a result of the battles, about 5 thousand defenders and attackers died.
+In 1600, when Toyotomi died, the castle was captured by Tokugawa Ieyasu's supporters after a siege.
+As a result of the battles, about 5,000 defenders and attackers died.
 The fortress was badly damaged, but in 1602 Ieyasu restored it.
-The next year he was appointed shogun, and the castle became his headquarters.
+The following year, he was appointed shogun, and the castle became his headquarters.

+Fushimi Castle